EdwinB12/EdwinB12/README.md

 I am a Machine Learning Engineer currently working at the University of Sheffield as part of the Research Software Engineer (RSE) team!

-Although I am a geophysicist by training, I have been focused on data science and machine learning for the last 3 years.
+I am a geophysicist by training and have been focused on data science and machine learning for the last 3 years.

 I help implement machine learning solutions to a wide variety of research applications.